Harpy eagles eat monkeys, sloths, opossums, porcupines, young deer, snakes, and iguanas.

 Threats in the wild

 You would think that the massive harpy eagle is invincible.
 But years of hunting, logging, destruction of nesting sites, and poaching have wiped out this bird in many areas.
-San Diego Zoo Global is working with other groups to help harpy eagles in the wild.
+San Diego Zoo Wildlife Alliance is working with other groups to help harpy eagles in the wild.

 Harpy eagles are found from southern Mexico to northern Argentina.